 Filmmaker Mark Ruppert founded the 48 Hour Film Project in 2001.
 The event has produced over 19,000 films made by over 278,000 people.
 This year, the 48 Hour Film Project will visit more than 120 cities and expects more than 60,000 people to make short films.
-The teams have ranged from one person doing everything to a team from Albuquerque with 116 people and 30 horses.
+The teams have ranged from one person doing everything to a team from Albuquerque with 116 people.

 Still interested?
 Then it's time to get your team together!
 The 48 Hour Film Project will be in Philadelphia on the weekend of August 15-17.
-Regular registration is $160.
-If teams register after August 5 then they must pay a rate of $175.
-Teams will be accepted on a first come first served basis.
-Once the initial registration is complete, teams will be added to a waiting list.
+Registration is $160.
 A complete list of 48 Hour Film Project events can be found here.